French Quarter Festival in New Orleans

 Festival History

-In 1984, the New Orleans' French Quarter underwent a significant sidewalk and street revitalization project.
-To bring residents and visitors back to the streets of the French Quarter following the construction, the mayor at the time announced that a festival was to take place in the French Quarter, thus creating French Quarter Festival as we know it today.
+In 1984, New Orleans' French Quarter neighborhood underwent a significant sidewalk and street revitalization project in preparation for hosting the World’s Fair.
+To bring residents and visitors back to the streets following the construction, Mayor Ernest “Dutch” Morial announced that a celebration was to take place, and the French Quarter Festival was born.

 French Quarter Fest: 40 Years Later

-Billed as the largest free music festival in the South, French Quarter Festival attracts hundreds of thousands of people over three days.
-For decades, more than 20 stages in prime locations throughout the French Quarter present over 1,700 local musicians.
-Imagine: basking in the shade of historic Jackson Square, while listening to music representing every genre from traditional and contemporary jazz to R&B and New Orleans funk, from brass bands, folk, gospel and Latin to classical and international music.
+One of the largest free music festivals in the South, French Quarter Fest attracts hundreds of thousands of people over four days.
+For decades, more than 20 stages throughout the French Quarter have presented over 1,700 local musicians who play every genre from jazz and R&B to gospel, classical and New Orleans funk.
+Visitors and locals enjoy basking in the shade of the historic Jackson Square while listening to a brass or zydeco band, while munching on a delicious traditional Louisiana snack.

 Naturally, food is a big star here.
-More than 75 food and beverage booths located throughout the area feature authentic local cuisine from the area’s oldest and most beloved restaurants, as well as up-and-coming stars of the culinary scene.
-Tastes hundreds of local dishes, including po'boys, seafood-stuffed mirliton, boudin egg rolls, "crawfish boil" pickles and more!
+More than 50 food and beverage booths located throughout the French Quarter feature authentic local cuisine from the area’s oldest and most beloved restaurants, as well as up-and-coming stars of the culinary scene.
+Tastes hundreds of local dishes, including po'boys, seafood-stuffed mirliton, boudin egg rolls, crawfish boil-flavored pickles and more.
 Is your mouth watering yet?
-Once you've got your food in hand, explore all that the French Quarter has to offer: The French Market, The Mint, Bourbon Street and more.
-Don't forget to grab a beignet on Decatur Street at Cafe du Monde.
+Once you've got your food in hand, explore all that the French Quarter has to offer: The French Market, Cafe Du Monde and Bourbon Street.

 Family-Friendly Activities